John Caradja: Between Karađorđe and Kapodistrias

 The Prince was still unable to meet the Ottomans' budgetary expectations, and, as historian Ion Nistor argues, "his services regarding the Serbian question were soon forgotten."
-As the Russian Ambassador to the Porte, Grigory Strogonov credited Manuc's notes on Caragea, and publicly shamed the latter by refusing to visit Bucharest and accept a bribe.
-He then made complex efforts to stop Caragea from inventing new taxes, but also to prevent Mahmud from simply replacing him with another Phanariote.
-This prompted the Ottomans to pressure Caragea into resigning of his own will, which did not formally contradict understandings they had with Russia.
-Strogonov was alarmed by this ruse, and began advising Caragea on how to handle the pressure.
+As the Russian Ambassador to the Porte, Grigory Strogonov credited Manuc's notes on Caradja, and publicly shamed the latter by refusing to visit Bucharest and accept a bribe.
+He then made complex efforts to stop Caradja from inventing new taxes, but also to prevent Mahmud from simply replacing him with another Phanariote.
+This prompted the Ottomans to pressure Caradja into resigning of his own will, which did not formally contradict understandings they had with Russia.
+Strogonov was alarmed by this ruse, and began advising Caradja on how to handle the pressure.
 In December 1816, he informed Manuc that he no longer found his reports trustworthy, and hinted that Filipescu was trying to compromise the Russian government.
-From 1 June 1817, Caragea embarked on a correspondence with Kapodistrias, who became his partisan.
+From 1 June 1817, Caradja embarked on a correspondence with Kapodistrias, who became his partisan.
+He began directing Wallachian treasury funds toward Kapodistrias' "Philomuse Society", which functioned as both an academic club and a subversive group favoring the Modern Greek Enlightenment and Greek nationalism.
+Kapodistria also sent in Nikolaos Galatis, who represented the radical-nationalist Filiki Eteria; though he refrained from joining its ranks, Caradja allowed Mavrokordatos and Beizadea Konstantinos to be initiated by Galatis.

 Arriving at Bucharest as the new Russian consul, Alexander Pini reputedly enjoyed a steady friendship with the Prince, much to Manuc's chagrin.
-The latter died unexpectedly at Hîncești on 20 June, which "must have filled with joy Prince Caragea's soul".
+The latter died unexpectedly at Hîncești on 20 June, which "must have filled with joy Prince Caradja's soul".
 Meanwhile, the Sultan considered ending the affair with a violent coup in Bucharest.
 Merișescu reports being tipped off that "your prince has not paid his haraç these past five years, and the Turks are preparing to have him slashed".
-Moreover, the Ottoman court had been made aware that Caragea was in contact with revolutionary Greek nationalists, grouped as the Filiki Eteria, and that this intrigue was being facilitated by Russian diplomats in Wallachia.
-At some point in 1818, Caragea and Callimachi's delegates met with Emperor Alexander and his ministers in Kishinev, urging them to invade the Principalities.
+Moreover, the Ottoman court had been made aware that Caradja was in contact with the Eteria, and that this intrigue was being facilitated by Russian diplomats in Wallachia.
+At some point in 1818, Caradja and Callimachi's delegates met with Emperor Alexander and his ministers in Kishinev, urging them to invade the Principalities.
 Kapodistrias told them off, since "Russia's desire is to conserve peace with the Porte, at any cost".
-Caragea himself caught up with rumors that he had been disgraced at the Ottoman court; he also discovered that his Soutzos son-in-law, who wanted the throne of Moldavia, now supported the toppling of both Princes.
+Caradja himself caught up with rumors that he had been disgraced at the Ottoman court; he also discovered that his Soutzos son-in-law, who wanted the throne of Moldavia, now supported the toppling of both Princes.
 In retaliation, he sacked and humiliated Michael's father, Gregory Soutzos, from his postings at the Bucharest court.
-On 28 September 1818, he convened the Princely Divan and asked them to form a regency council while he absented Bucharest "for reasons he did not care to disclose to them."
+On 28 September 1818 (New Style: 10 October), he convened the Princely Divan and asked them to form a regency council while he absented Bucharest "for reasons he did not care to disclose to them."